PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

-All courses will satisfy either Belmont requirements in the Gen Ed core or the specified major.
+All courses will satisfy either Belmont requirements in the BELL Core or the specified major.
 You must participate in at least one course offered in China.
 You should consult individual program faculty to see how online options can fit into your study abroad program.

 - Forbidden City and Tiananmen Square